-Studies related to anatomy, animals, carcasses. skulls have been integral part of art since time immemorial
+Studies related to anatomy, animals, carcasses. skulls have been integral part of art since time immemorial.
+Somnath Hore's Meatwallah is an exceptionally rare and important canvas of a similar genre.
+Similar works by other artists include.

 Similar to his other work that was sold at auction at Christie's in 2014 for INR 17,54,25,000, this work shows the bulls as a symbol of masculinity and strength.
 The bull is seen struggling with a pair of hands insinuating that he is victim of circumstance and fate.